Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 </p>

 We propose PipeTransformer, an elastic pipelining training acceleration framework that automatically reacts to frozen layers by dynamically transforming the scope of the pipelined model and the number of pipeline replicas.
 To the best of our knowledge, this is the first paper that studies layer freezing in the context of both pipeline and data-parallel training.
-Figure 3 demonstrates the benefits of such a combation.
+Figure 3 demonstrates the benefits of such a combination.
 First, by excluding frozen layers from the pipeline, the same model can be packed into fewer GPUs, leading to both fewer cross-GPU communications and smaller pipeline bubbles.
 Second, after packing the model into fewer GPUs, the same cluster can accommodate more pipeline replicas, increasing the width of data parallelism.
 More importantly, the speedups acquired from these two benefits are multiplicative rather than additive, further accelerating the training.

 The design of PipeTransformer faces four major challenges.
-First, the freeze algorithm must make on the fly and adaptive freezing decisions; however, existing work [17][18] only provides a posterior analysis tool.
+First, the freeze algorithm must make on-the-fly and adaptive freezing decisions; however, existing work [17][18] only provides a posterior analysis tool.
 Second, the efficiency of pipeline re-partitioning results is influenced by multiple factors, including partition granularity, cross-partition activation size, and the chunking (the number of micro-batches) in mini-batches, which require reasoning and searching in a large solution space.
 Third, to dynamically introduce additional pipeline replicas, PipeTransformer must overcome the static nature of collective communications and avoid potentially complex cross-process messaging protocols when onboarding new processes (one pipeline is handled by one process).
 Finally, caching can save time for repeated forward propagation of frozen layers, but it must be shared between existing pipelines and newly added ones, as the system cannot afford to create and warm up a dedicated cache for each replica.

 <p align="center">
 <img src="./figure/PipeTransformer-Animation.gif" alt="Freeze Training">